 I've been fortunate in Tasmania to hire from companies which allowed driving on gravel roads, but even then I've been kept off some roads by safety concerns.
-So far I've missed seeing Mt Field - the only bit of Tassie I haven't yet visited - because the gravel road was too steep and slippery for campervans in winter.
+One was the gravel up to Mt Field - it's a little steep and slippery for campervans in winter.

 You can easily get caught by surprise, too.
 I drove the gravel road from Oatlands up to Lake Crescent because it had been many days since the last snow and someone told me it would be clear.
 It wasn't.
 The start of the road was excellent, but then it narrowed and began climbing steadily.
 When it turned to a thin layer of mud covered in slushy snow, there was no room to turn around and I didn't dare slow down too much in case I lost traction on the uphill slope.
 It was an intense driving experience, which fortunately ended safely.

 The photo gives an idea of the surface, but only after it cleared and flattened out enough for me to risk taking one hand off the wheel to use the camera.
 Outside winter, a road like this would be okay, but in winter it was no place for a campervan.

 On cold mornings, windows can become frosted or wet with condensation.
 In cold conditions this can take a lot of scraping and wiping, with the engine running and heater on for quite a while before the windows are clear enough to drive safely.